 French Horn Jamie Marci has been a freelance horn player and instructor in Connecticut since 1999.
 Born and raised in the Midwest, she moved to the east coast after completing her Bachelor of Music degree from the University of Missouri-Columbia.
 During her four years in Columbia, she attended the Aspen Music Festival for two summers and studied under John Cerminaro.
 The graduate program at the University of Hartford’s The Hartt School brought her to New England, and the freelancing and teaching opportunities have kept her here.
 She is the principal horn with the New Britain Symphony, principal horn with Wallingford Symphony, second horn with The Connecticut Virtuosi Chamber Orchestra, and has also played with the Hartford Symphony, the United States Coast Guard Band, the Bridgeport Symphony, the Waterbury Symphony, the Ridgefield Symphony, and for Josh Groban, LeAnn Rimes, and Idnea Menzel.

 French Horn Cathryn Cummings is a dynamic musician who is passionate about bringing music and the arts to the public.
 She served for ten years in the United States Navy Music Program, during which she performed at hundreds of military ceremonies, including those for Presidents and international dignitaries.
 Public performances with the Navy Band include appearances with the Boston Pops, at Fenway Park and Yankee Stadium, and on The Today Show.
 A staunch advocate for new music, Cathryn is Principal Horn with the Hartford Independent Chamber Orchestra (HICO), an organization dedicated to presenting new and nonstandard repertoire for chamber orchestra and smaller ensembles.
 Some of HICO’s recent activities include commissions and performances of works by five Connecticut composers.
 Cathryn also serves as HICO’s Director of Development.
-Equally committed to standard orchestral repertoire, she has held the positions of Principal Horn and Second Horn with the Albany (GA) Symphony Orchestra, and has performed with numerous other regional orchestras including the Albany (NY), Greater Bridgeport, Hartford, Jacksonville, and New Bedford Symphonies.
+Equally committed to standard orchestral repertoire, she has held the positions of Principal Horn and Second Horn with the Albany (GA) Symphony Orchestra and has performed with numerous other regional orchestras including the Albany (NY), Greater Bridgeport, Hartford, Jacksonville, and New Bedford Symphonies.
 Cathryn has performed as a soloist in Texas, Massachusetts, Florida, and Connecticut.
 Her most recent solo appearances include performances of Lennox Berkeley’s Trio for Violin, Horn, and Piano with HICO, Rheinhold Glière’s Horn Concerto with the Brazosport Symphony Orchestra in Lake Jackson, Texas, and a lecture/recital focusing on transcriptions for the horn at The Hartt School.

-French Horn Jaime Thorne earned an a Bachelor of Science degree in Music Education, a Master’s degree, and a Performer’s Certificate during a fellowship with Lisa Bontrager at The Pennsylvania State University followed by an Artist Diploma from the Cleveland Institute of Music with Richard King, Principal Horn of the Cleveland Orchestra and DMA studies at Rutgers University under Douglas Lundeen.
+French Horn Jaime Thorne earned a Bachelor of Science degree in Music Education, a Master’s degree, and a Performer’s Certificate during a fellowship with Lisa Bontrager at The Pennsylvania State University followed by an Artist Diploma from the Cleveland Institute of Music with Richard King, Principal Horn of the Cleveland Orchestra and DMA studies at Rutgers University under Douglas Lundeen.
 She is an active performer leaving her DMA studies to perform with the Canton Symphony as well as the Cleveland Pops Orchestra, City Music Cleveland, and The Akron Symphony.
 Her performance career shifted to New England after winning the third horn position in the United States Coast Guard Band (2006-2010), followed by performances with many nearby orchestras including The Hartford Symphony, Rhode Island Philharmonic, Connecticut Virtuosi Orchestra, The New Haven Symphony, Bridgeport Symphony, and Waterbury Symphony.

-Principal Trumpet Julia Caruk started disappointing her family as a teenager, when she decided to forgo more lucrative careers in pursuit of a music degree at UConn.
+Principal Trumpet Julia Caruk started disappointing her family as a teenager when she decided to forgo more lucrative careers in pursuit of a music degree at UConn.
 She continued this folly by obtaining a Master’s of Music at the Univ. of Michigan in Ann Arbor, living on a shoestring budget supported by delivering pizzas.
 Fresh out of school, Julia married her trumpet-playing high school sweetheart, and they both joined the U.S. Air Force Band of the West in San Antonio, TX.
 She has continued her musical pursuits as co-principal trumpet of the CT Virtuosi (along with her husband), principal trumpet of the Eastern CT Symphony, freelancing around the state, and attempting to impart some wisdom to youth through private trumpet lessons.

 Trumpet Jessie Wills is native to Connecticut and currently resides in New Britain.
-In preparation for her career as a music teacher in one of Hartford’s public schools, Jessie attended the University of Connecticut where she earned a B.S. in music education and B.A. in music.
+In preparation for her career as a music teacher in one of Hartford’s public schools, Jessie attended the University of Connecticut where she earned a B.S. in music education and a B.A. in music.
 After completing these degrees she continued her education at the University of Cincinnati’s College-Conservatory of Music, where she earned a Master of Music in trumpet performance.
-Jessie maintains a professional performing career playing with many groups around the state of Connecticut and Massachusetts including Bridgeport and Wallingford Symphony Orchestras She is also equally comfortable performing on trumpet, cornet and the corno da caccia.
+Jessie maintains a professional performing career playing with many groups around the state of Connecticut and Massachusetts including Bridgeport and Wallingford Symphony Orchestras She is also equally comfortable performing on trumpet, cornet, and the corno da caccia.
 Her private students continue to receive top ratings at regional and state festivals.
-Her trumpet teachers include Dan Patrylak, Gene Young, James Ackely and Phil Collins.
+Her trumpet teachers include Dan Patrylak, Gene Young, James Ackely, and Phil Collins.

 Topher Logan, principal trombone B.M., University of Connecticut; M.M., Baylor University, Texas, serves as the Director for the Community School of the Arts.
-A former member of the Waco Symphony, Mr. Logan is principal trombone of the Thayer Symphony and the Connecticut Virtuosi.
+A former member of the Waco Symphony, Mr. Logan is the principal trombone of the Thayer Symphony and the Connecticut Virtuosi.
 He is also a member of the New Britain Symphony and Nutmeg Symphony.
 Mr. Logan is active as a freelance jazz and classical musician throughout Connecticut and Massachusetts and has performed with Goodspeed Opera, Connecticut Lyric Opera, Hartford Symphony Orchestra, Connecticut Opera, and Eastern Connecticut Symphony Orchestra.
 Mr. Logan also directs the Screamin’ Eagles Jazz Band from East Hartford.

 Principal Percussion Kuljit Rehncy was born in Cambridge, Massachusetts, and began his music career in 1986 upon winning The Percussive Arts Society’s Solo Timpani Competition.
 He went on to receive Bachelors Degrees in both Percussion Performance and Recording Arts and Sciences from The Peabody Institute of Music.
 After a stint at Nickelodeon Studios, Orlando, Florida, he moved to Connecticut for the first time to manage the Charles Ives Center for the Arts.
 He received a Masters Degree in Timpani Performance at the Cleveland Institute of Music, and toured for a year with the critically acclaimed, but short-lived chamber music group, Standish Drive, before returning to Connecticut to joining the Coast Guard Band in 1996.
 He has been a lecturer at various colleges in audio, acoustics, and percussion, and has performed with groups such as The Baltimore Symphony Orchestra and the Cleveland Orchestra, and others, under many inspirational conductors.
 He enjoys spending time with his wife, Stevi, working on their house, and playing in New England area orchestras.